Ken Paxton: Prioritizing voter-fraud prosecutions

-Paxton admitted to KXAN-TV that few people served time for voter fraud.
-The station found just 24 of 138 people convicted of voter fraud between 2004 and September 2020 spent time in jail.
-Paxton explained, "But I think the good thing about finding it, and doing a thorough job of investigation and prosecution, is at least you send the message to people that if you're going to do this, there is some risk that you're going to end up in prison for committing voter fraud."
+Few Texans charged by Paxton's office served time for voter fraud.
+An analysis by KXAN found that 24 of 138 people convicted of voter fraud in Texas between 2004 and September 2020 spent time in jail.
+Paxton acknowledged that a few defendants served prison time but defended his approach as a way to "send a message."
 Paxton's office spent almost double the time working on voter fraud cases in 2021 as it did in 2018.
 It recorded spending over 22,000 staff hours on the task, but resolved only 16 prosecutions, half as many as two years prior.
 All of the cases were in Harris County, lodged against voters who had provided inaccurate addresses on their voter registration forms.
 None of those defendants were sentenced to jail time.
 The costs of the 230 ongoing investigations and 360 prosecutions were formidable: The chief of election fraud is paid about $140,000, a second attorney received $97,000.
 Two other attorneys were each being paid about $85,000.

 Paxton's voter fraud investigation unit had a budget of $1.9 million to $2.2 million in 2021.
 By the end of the year, the office had closed only three cases of fraud.